compwiz32/Presentations/2021-11 SocalPSUG AzDevOps Demo/Presentation-Notes.md

 - Leader RTPSUG

 ### Why AzDevOps?

+- What choices do you have today?
+  - task scheduler (scheduled tasks and scheduled jobs)
+  - 3rd party tools (Jenkins, Ansible, PowerShell Universal, etc.)
+- AZ DevOps not thought of as an on-prem solution
-- AZ DevOps can handle all sizes of automation
+- Can handle all sizes of automation
-- Lots of choices: Let's simplify the options
+- Lots of choices, but can but simplified to the basics
 - Very affordable automation solution for ANY size business
-- AZ DevOps can handle multiple languages
+- Engine can handle multiple languages
+- GUI or command line based

 ### What are AZDevOps Svcs?